Talking to your partner about your mental health

 Physical intimacy and mental health

-Medication for a mental health condition, or the symptoms of a mental health condition itself, may reduce your desire to be physically intimate with your partner.
-This is completely okay; everyone goes through periods where their desire for intimacy changes, and your partner should respect that.
+Medication for the symptoms of a mental health condition can reduce your desire to be physically intimate with your partner.
+This is completely okay; everyone goes through periods where their desire for intimacy changes.

-Talk to your partner about how it is effecting you.
-If you are concerned about your symptoms, talk to your doctor about finding ways to reduce and manage these side effects if you are on medication.
+Talk to your partner about how it is affecting you.
+If you are concerned about your symptoms and are on medication, talk to your doctor about finding ways to reduce and manage possible side effects.
 It can also help to talk to your partner about each of your sexual needs in order to find a way to make things work for both of you.
 There are also other ways of showing physical affection with your partner such as hugging and cuddling.

-It might also be a good idea to remind yourself and your partner that neither of you is to blame for this, and that it is only temporary.
+It might also be a good idea to remind yourself and your partner that neither of you is to blame for this, and that it may only be temporary.

 Looking after your mental health in a relationship